 A:

-Yes, Lapeer County CPL offers rental guns for a rental
+Yes, Lapeer County CPL offers guns for for free.
+You must bring your own ammo.
+22 or 9mm

 Q: If I have a past OWI can I still get a CPL?